Sri Lanka imposes 10-hour countrywide power cuts amid economic crisis

 Sri Lanka is facing its worst economic crisis since its independence in 1948 as the island’s foreign exchange reserves have hit rock bottom.
 The country had declared an emergency in August last year.
 Sri Lankans are now facing shortages of milk powder, cooking gas, kerosene and other essential items.

-Government-run hospitals are also running out of live-saving medicines due to a shortage of foreign exchange needed for imports, according to AFP.
+Government-run hospitals are also running out of life-saving medicines due to a shortage of foreign exchange needed for imports, according to AFP.

 “The situation is very grave and we need a disaster management initiative to deal with the worsening situation,” said Ravi Kumudesh, chief of the Medical Laboratory Technologists Association.

-Meanwhile, the government said it has permitted suppliers of medical devices to increase prices by 30%.
+The government said it has permitted suppliers of medical devices to increase prices by 30%.
 This applies to suppliers of stents to heart patients as well.

 On Monday, the Sri Lankan central bank said it has sought an additional line of credit of $1.5 billion, or over Rs 11,396 crore, from India to import essential supplies.